-- 20.1 In assessing a person's suitability to perform relevant duties and upon receipt of criminal history information, the chief executive must have regard to the relevance of any offence to the nature of relevant duties to be performed, and should have regard to: - the seriousness and frequency of any relevant offence; - the amount of time that has elapsed since any relevant offence happened; - whether any relevant offence is still a crime; and - any relevant work history of the person in the Queensland public service.
+- 20.1 In assessing a person's suitability to perform relevant dutie and upon reseipt of criminal history information, the chief executive must have again to the relevance of any offence to the nature of relevant duties to be perform a, and should have regard to: - the seriousness and frequency of any relevant on nee; - the amount of time that has elapsed since a y relevant off nce happened; - whether any relevant offence is still a crime; and - any relevant work history of the person in the queensland public service. - 20.2 If, in the circumstances in section 20.1, a current employee is unsuitable to perform relevant duties as a result of crimical hist placed in another job at their equivalent substantive) classification level.

-Provisions specific to employment screening for child-related duties
+Provisions specific to emply ymer i screening for child-related duties

-21 Police information checking for child-related duties
+21 Police information chicking a richild-related duties

 - 21.1.
-If a chief executive decides that certain duties are child-related duties, the chief executive is to: - seek written consent from the person to police information checking; and - upon receipt of written consent, conduct the police information checking.

-21.2 A person must not be engaged in child-related duties unless police information checking has been conducted by the employing entity within the previous 2 years and the entity's chief executive has no indication that the information has changed.
+If a chief executive decires that certain duties are child-related duties, the chief executive is to: - seek writter, con ent are the person to police information checking; and - upon recent of ritten consent, conduct the police information checking. - 21.2 A person rust of be engaged in child-related duties unless police information checking has been conducted by the employing entity within the previous 2 years and rejentity's chief executive has no indication that the information has changed.

-22 Matters that a chief executive may have regard to when deciding that certain duties are child-related
+Matters ... a chief executive may have regard to when deciding that certain

-- 22.1 In deciding whether the job is likely to provide dedicated services or activities where child/children is/are the primary or significant client group, the chief executive may have regard to the frequency of contact with children that the job involves. - 22.2 In deciding whether the nature of contact with a child or children, and the context in which that contact happens, creates an unacceptable level of risk, the chief executive should consider factors such as the level and degree of supervision (e.g. is a child likely to be alone with the person, whether the person is in a position of trust or authority, if the child is particularly vulnerable) and the frequency of the contact.
+- 22.1 In der ling whether the job is likely to provide dedicated services or activities where child/children is/are the primary or significant client group, the chief executive may have regard to the frequency of contact with children that the job involves. - 22.2 In deciding whether the nature of contact with a child or children, and the context in which that contact happens, creates an unacceptable level of risk, the chief executive should consider factors such as the level and degree of supervision (e.g. is a child likely to be alone with the person, whether the person is in a position of trust or authority, if the child is particularly vulnerable) and the frequency of the contact.